 The power of the automation platform means you can automatically trigger events based on user actions.
 Also, you can customize your marketing messages for different scores, depending on where they are currently in your sales funnel.

 Leads that have just found out about your company and show few signs of converting are not likely to result in a sale.
-You can use the power of automation to continue to nurture them over time, gradually increasing their score until they are a more valuable lead.
+You can use the power of automation to continue to nurture them over time, gradually increasing their score until they are a more valuable lead and can eventually increase your lead conversion rate.